 Even though you can’t get your card the same day, you might be able to speed up the process…

 If your credit is only average and you try applying for some high-end rewards card, there’s probably a higher chance of a delay due to more stringent credit score/history requirements, possible income verification, etc. Those with little or no credit history should seek out cards designed for that type of credit as a first card rather than swinging for the fences and trying to get a card with a lucrative reward program.

 It’s usually a good idea to have a backup card for emergencies, even if you normally use debit, because of the mailing time it takes to receive it.

-Tip #2: Apply online, not by snail mail
+Tip #2: Apply online, not by mail

 - Apply for the card online.
 Not only is this the quickest way, but it also lessens the risk of a typo since I am entering and verifying the information myself.